 Before we were hired, our client was more than willing to settle on a 30% return on investment.
 In the end, however, Mr. Smith wrote a check for 300% of the amount that our clients bought the property for; a six-figure return on investment.

 What Can Pilum Do for You?

 At Pilum, we understand that asset investigation is an art form.
-It’s all about the analysis, attention to detail, and connecting the dots.
-It takes pain staking time to go through hours of documents and government indexes to find small shred of proof.
+It’s all about analysis, attention to detail, and connecting the dots.
+It takes painstaking time to go through hours of documents and government indexes to find a small shred of proof.
 Recognizing the sometimes insignificant bits of information to solve the big puzzle is what separates the great investigators from the good ones.